 Back in the water

 On the 20th June 2017 Steve from The Cover Company measured the rear deck handrail for a dodger and made a template from which the finished article will be made from.
-The completed dodger should be completed by the end of the month in good time for our 2017 Summer Holiday Cruise.
+The completed dodger was fitted a couple of weeks later on the 4th July in good time for our 2017 Summer Holiday Cruise.
 It had a couple of creases in it but Steve assured me that they would fall out in the heat.

 Steve from The Cover Company measuring up for the dodger template...